Harry Ramsden is the most famous name in fish and chips across the world. There are over 30 restaurants in Britain.

-Ramsden built a large restaurant, in an attempt to take fish and chips upmarket, in 1931.
+Ramsden built a large 100 seat restaurant in 1931, in an attempt to take his classic working class dish upmarket.
 Takings were £7,825 in 1937. £5,104 of sales were taken in the first class restaurant, and £2,721 were taken by the second class restaurant and take-away sales.

 Local mills and factories lacked staff canteens, and would often dispatch a member of staff daily to collect lunch from Ramsden’s.

-Ramsden’s nephew, Harry Corbett, the creator of the Sooty and Sweep puppets, would occasionally entertain diners with his piano skills.
+Ramsden’s nephew, Harry Corbett (1918 – 1989), the creator of the Sooty and Sweep puppets, would occasionally entertain diners with his piano skills.

 Ramsden revealed his three tips for cooking fish and chips in 1952: